PharaohTools/PharaohSnippets/README.md

 Ping a Machine - DONE

-Test if a port is responding
+Test if a port is responding - DONE

+See which process is running on a port - DONE

-Ensure a Service is running
+Ensure a Service is running - DONE

-Ensure a Service will run after reboot
+Ensure a Service will run after reboot - DONE